elo-enterprises/lab-notebooks/printer/operating-procedures.md

 # Recalibration
 [Printer Operating Procedures List](README.md#operating-procedures)
 * To begin, check the level of the frame itself.
 Place a level on the four bottom frame walls, and use a wrench to make adjustments to the height of the printer's feet until all sides are level and the printer is stable on all four feet and not wobbling.
-* Before running the tilt calibration procedure, place two levels on the bed at a right angle and manually twist the gears at the base of the ball screws until both directions appear level.
+* Before running the Tilt calibration procedure, place two levels on the bed at a right angle and manually twist the gears at the base of the ball screws until both directions appear level.

-* Next, run the tilt calibration procedure.
+* Next, run the Tilt calibration procedure.
   * Details can be found in the Modix Customer Zone under [ Calibration Guide – 2.
 Tilt Calibration](http://www.support.modix3d.com/tilt-calibration/)
   * On the printer console, go to Big-60 Calibration --> Tilt Calibration --> Start Process.
 The print head will move to the center of the bed and the bed height will auto-home.
 Place a metal bracket, preferably [BIG-00-EXT-008](parts-lists.md#box-18---mtl1), under the print head in the center of the bed.
   * On the printer console, go to Big-60 Calibration --> Tilt Calibration --> Adjust height (Z).
 Reduce the height until you can slide the bracket while feeling resistance from the print head.